IT Outsourcing Benefits, Types, and Best Practices for 2025

 In the project-based outsourcing model, companies/projects turn to external service providers to complete specific projects or tasks within a defined scope and timeframe.

-This model is perfect when you are looking for some short-term initiatives to quickly fix some gaps in a well-planned project.
-Like when you have a running workflow yet struggle with a certain metric that requires some narrowed-down expertise (e.g., BI analytics).
+This model is perfect when you are looking for some short-term initiatives to fix some gaps in a well-planned project quickly.
+For example, when you have a running workflow yet struggle with a certain metric that requires some narrowed-down expertise (e.g., BI analytics).

 Dedicated team model